How to Prepare Before Climbing Mount Everest

 Fitness is crucial

 Just because you can walk for 5 miles without breaking a sweat, doesn’t mean that you can climb Everest.
-Several newbie climbers ask me at Adventure Travel Tips if they could ascend Everest in the next one year.
+Always try to start small.
+You might, for example, try increasing your physical health by participating in a pigeon forge adventure, which includes a variety of physical activities that will benefit you in the long run.
+Several newbie climbers ask me at Adventure Travel Tips if they could ascend Everest in the next year.
 If you are not serious about your health and wellbeing, try it.

 You have to be at peak physical health, and your cardiovascular fitness has to be top-notch.
 Apart from this, you should have built significant endurance for carrying 50-60 lbs. of weight at least 4,000 ft – elevation on successive days.
 Your body needs to be slowly conditioned to withstand extreme temperatures and climate.
 Note that our bodies start losing muscle mass as we move towards higher altitudes.
 Therefore, staying in peak physical health where your muscles at working at maximum capacity are essential.